ami-iit/element_weight-retargeting/Usage.md

 An example of configuration file is [`WeightRetargetingElbows.ini`](conf/WeightRetargetingElbows.ini).

+**NOTE** setting a minimum threshold greater than the max one, will have the effect of using the joint torques in the negative direction.
+This can be helpful when wanting to retarget negative torques (see [conf/WeightRetargetingElbows.ini](conf/WeightRetargetingElbows.ini)) for an example.

 ## Running the module

 The following steps assume that installation files are visible by YARP (see [Configure the enviroment](Installation.md#configure-the-environment)).